 At BBF, we are proud to be good stewards of the environment, taking care to be environmentally conscious from the beginning to the end of our manufacturing process.
 See our 2014 Sustainability Report here.

 - BIFMA Level® 1 Furniture Sustainability Standard: Bush Industries Inc. has received level® 1 certification for several product lines manufactured at our Jamestown N.Y. facility.

-- CARB – All Bush products are compliant with CARB (California Air Resource Board) standards for reduced formaldehyde emissions.
+- CARB: All BBF products are compliant with CARB (California Air Resource Board) standards for reduced formaldehyde emissions.

-- Energy Consumption – Bush is focused on reducing electricity consumption and improving machinery efficiency.
+- Energy Reduction: Bush is focused on reducing electricity consumption and improving machinery efficiency.

-- Sustainability – Specialized teams have been tasked with improving efficiency and reducing waste in our manufacturing facilities.
+- Special Sustainability Teams: Tasked with improving efficiency and reducing waste in our manufacturing processed.